 Members of the local community decide how the Community Fund is allocated.
 A Community Committee, comprising individuals from ANC 6D and 6B, representatives from community associations, local environmental groups, local elected officials, and businesses in the area developed evaluation criteria.
 The criteria was also informed by community feedback.
 The Community Committee makes all funding decisions.
 To learn more, please visit the CSX VAT Community Mitigation Fund Committee Final Criteria & Application Page (http://www.nscpartners.org/#!fund-criteria/c12u1).

-Residents that are temporarily inconvenienced by the project and community organizations that promote community enhancements are invited to apply for funding.
+Community organizations that promote community enhancements and residents that are temporarily inconvenienced by the project are invited to apply for funding.
 As outlined in the Record of Decision, Front Row residents and residents in the Arthur Capper Senior Apartments, who are eligible to participate in other mitigation programs, are not eligible for funds from the Supplemental Community Mitigation Fund.
 Please visit the CSX VAT Community Mitigation Fund Committee Final Criteria & Application Page (http://www.nscpartners.org/#!fund-criteria/c12u1) to learn more.
+To date, the Committee selected a variety of diverse programs to receive funding.
+From providing new technology and art supplies to our schools and serving meals to those in need to making upgrades to our neighborhood parks, each of these programs is making a positive impact on our community.

 Near Southeast Community Partners, the third-party administrator chosen to manage the Community Committee’s activities and the Community Fund will be responsible for keeping a record of all documentation, including payments and financial records.
 Additionally, they will prepare an annual report that details applications received and funding granted.
 CSX will have access to these records.

-Near Southeast Community Partners and the Community Committee announced awardees for the first phase of funding in October Applications for phase two of funding will begin in February 2016.
-For more information about applying for the Supplemental Community Mitigation Fund, please visit: http://bit.ly/21wnUmv.
+Near Southeast Community Partners and the Community Committee has announced awardees for the first, second, and third phases of funding.
+To learn more about the great work that grant recipients are undertaking in the community, please view a short video here.
+For more information about applying for the Supplemental Community Mitigation Fund and upcoming application deadlines, please visit: http://bit.ly/21wnUmv.

 Near Southeast Community Partners was chosen based on its level of experience, track record of success, familiarity with the local area, and understanding and alignment with the goals of the Community Fund as described in the Record of Decision.